danchoi/jsontsv/README.md

 ## Usage

-Input should be a stream of JSON objects with mostly uniform keys.
+Input should be a stream of JSON objects with mostly uniform keys, separated by whitespace such as newlines.
+If the objects are wrapped in a JSON array at the top level, use the `jq` tool by Stephan Dolan to unwrap the objects, e.g.:

+    cat input.json | jq -M '.[]' | jsontsv 'id name owner.login'

 Output keys must be specified.
-If none are specified, all the top-level keys of the first object are taken as the template.

     jsontsv 'title rating url' < input.json